le0ka/Colmegle/README.md

-Hi there, this is like omegle but only for college students :))
+# MyProject

-In da clurb, we all fam!
+🚀 In da clurb, we all fam!

+## License

-This software is licensed under the Non-Commercial Open Source License (NCOSL).
-Commercial use is prohibited without explicit permission from the author.
+This software is released under the **Non-Commercial Open Source License (NCOSL)**.

-Copyright (c) 2025 Leo Kazmier Kaiser, Natalia Jamula Licensed under the Non-Commercial Open Source License (NCOSL)
+🔴 **Commercial use is strictly prohibited.** If you wish to use this software for commercial purposes, you must obtain a separate license from the author.

+📜 See the full [LICENSE](LICENSE) file for details.